 CAUTION: This is not a survey course but rather an intensive study of a specific methodology—one that has enormous potential for improving causal inference from panel data.
 This seminar does NOT cover several popular methods that use SEM to analyze panel data, including:

 - Latent growth curve models

-- Latent trajectory models
+- Latent profile models

 - Common factor models

 The methods covered in this course are NOT typically useful in analyzing data from randomized experiments.
-That’s because dynamic panel models are designed for situations in which the predictor variables of central interest vary over time.
+That’s because dynamic panel data models are designed for situations in which the predictor variables of central interest vary over time.
 These methods are also not designed for prediction—rather, the goal is to maximize the ability to make valid causal inference.
 To use these methods, you need panel data with at least three time points, and the number of individuals should be substantially larger than the number of time points.